evilpegasus/Yearbook/README.md

 ## Contributing
 This project is open for new features, improvements, or bug fixes.
 If you want to contribute, please send us a [pull request](https://github.com/evilpegasus/Yearbook/compare).

+## Report a Bug
+If you find a bug, please open a new [issue](https://github.com/evilpegasus/Yearbook/issues/new).
+Please include steps to reproduce the bug and any other helpful debugging information.

 ## Contact
 The Yearbook 2020 team can be reached at yearbook2020app@gmail.com.